kawaiiforums/wsredis-server/README.md

 - The `WSREDIS_JWT_ALGORITHMS` value contains comma-separated possible accepted hashing algorithms used to verify JWT signatures using the token key.
 It is not recommended to use algorithms that are weaker than defaults, less popular, custom or have not undergone an independent security audit.

 ### Verbosity levels
-The `WSREDIS_VERBOSITY_LEVEL` option in the Node.js app configuration supports the following values:
+The `WSREDIS_VERBOSITY_LEVEL` option in the Node.js app configuration supports the following values (accumulative):
-- `0`: errors only,
+- `0`: errors,
 - `1`: startup & shutdown messages,
-- `2`: startup & shutdown messages, WebSockets connections, token updates, token mismatch events,
+- `2`: WebSockets connections, token updates, token mismatch events, malformed message notices,
-- `3`: startup & shutdown messages, WebSockets connections, token updates, token mismatch events,, channel subscription requests.
+- `3`: channel subscription requests,
-- `4`: startup & shutdown messages, WebSockets connections, token updates, token mismatch events,, channel subscription requests, broadcasted messages summary.
+- `4`: broadcasted messages summary.